09/03/2018: In the Wake of Deadly Attacks, Wycliffe Associates Focuses on Starting 30 New Bible Translations in Indonesia

 “People are so hungry for hope, desperate for the truth of God’s Word,” says Bruce Smith, President and CEO of Wycliffe Associates, “even in remote areas—even in areas of intense persecution.”

 Wycliffe Associates’ breakthrough MAST strategy (Mobilized Assistance Supporting Translation) trains Christians to undertake Bible translation for their language groups themselves.
-Using a collaborative drafting and accuracy checking method, mother-tongue Bible translators can complete translations of books of the Bible or even the complete New Testament in a matter of months rather than years.
+Using a collaborative drafting and accuracy checking method, mother-tongue Bible translators can complete translations of books of the Bible quickly and accurately.

 To date, Wycliffe Associates has helped launch 1,173 new Bible translation projects worldwide using MAST.
 The organization hopes to launch 600 new Bible translations this year.